AppImageCrafters/appimage-builder/README.md

  ### AppDir

 The AppDir section is the heart of the recipe.
-It will contain information about the software being packed, its dependencies, the runtime configuration and the tests.
+It will contain information about the software being packed, its dependencies, the runtime configuration, and the tests.
 See the example below corresponding to a pure QML application.

 AppDir sections:

 #### path